Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Summary of functioning

 1. Define all positions in the deck that are empty
-2. Define which tiprack is the one associated with the given _pipette_ variable
-3. Check that the deck has any position left.
+2. Check that the deck has any position left.
 If not, an Exception is raised
-4. Loop over the positions until the tiprack is defined
+3. Loop over the positions until the tiprack is defined

    1. Try to establish the tiprack.
 If a _DeckConflictError_ is raised, the loop will go to the free position.
 If not, the rest of the steps are going to be performed
-   2. Check if the tipracks of the left and right pipettes are the same ones
+   2. Check if same_tiprack is True and both pipettes are established

-      **Same tiprack**
+      **Same tiprack and both pipettes established**
       1. Define the same tip rack for both pipettes

-      **Different tipracks**
+      **Different tipracks or 1 pipette not established**
       1. Define the tip rack on the given pipette
+   3. Return the position and tip rack in a dictionary
-5. If the tiprack has not been defined after the loop, an Exception will be raised
+4. If the tiprack has not been defined after the loop, an Exception will be raised

 ## `distribute_z_tracking_falcon15ml`